Washington, D.C. Semester, Leadership through Policy & Governance (WSLG)

 This Washington Semester in Leadership and Governance (WSLG) is a 9-credit summer program for undergraduates that combines a 10-week Washington, D.C.-area internship, policy seminar, and field study experiences immersing participants in the world of policymakers, public servants, beltway bandits, and others who make the D.C. area a unique place to work and live.

-Washington Semester students participate in 10-week, full-time (Monday-Friday) internships.
 An internship agreement detailing responsibilities, expectations, and objectives relative to student learning or skill development is prepared and signed by the intern, onsite supervisor, and Washington Semester internship coordinator.
 In general, the internship experience should be consistent with the student’s professional goals, related to the major program of study, and integrated into the full range of activities and responsibilities of the organization.
 Supervisors complete two evaluation forms, one midway through the program and one at the conclusion of the internship.
-Course evaluation will be based on employer evaluations, complete and timely journals, and final internship portfolios including examples of work completed and a final reflective essay.

 Internships offer students opportunities to engage in the policy making world and gain valuable work experience.
 Washington Semester internship coordinators support students identifying, applying-for, and completing internships.
 Examples of previous internship placements among many others: